A Climber's Guide to the Grand Teton's Easiest Routes

 - usually mid-June to mid-Sept -

-You can compare the saddle's forecast with actual temperatures at the saddle's weather station.
-Getting a feel for forecast errors helps with decision making.
+Comparing the saddle's forecast with actual temperatures at the saddle's weather station gives you a feel for forecast errors and helps with decision making.
 Forecast wind speeds are often off by a factor of 2 or more at the saddle due to the saddle's topography not being factored into a forecast.
-Forecast temperatures in the hourly forecast can easily be off by 10°F at any specific time.

 ~ More Live Weather ~